pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### How can I check if my store has been hydrated?

-There's a fiew different ways to do this.
+There's a few different ways to do this.

 You can use the `onRehydrateStorage` option to update a field in the store: